The Union Finds a Hero: Ulysses S. Grant and the Capture of Fort Donelson

 The dawning of the year 1862 found President Abraham Lincoln and the Northern people in a state of grave despondency.
 Since suffering a painful defeat in the first major battle of the Civil War at Manassas, Virginia earlier that summer, Southern arms had continued to maintain an edge of superiority over their Federal adversaries.
 To make matters worse, the leading Union commanders seemed frozen in inaction, displaying a lack of urgency in marching out to meet the enemy on the battlefield.
 “The bottom is out of the tub,” despaired Lincoln.
 With a defeatist mentality beginning to take hold over the Northern public, President Lincoln and the Union needed a military champion who was bold enough to tackle the Rebels head-on and skilled enough to win victories.
 Right when it truly mattered most, that hero was found in Ulysses S. Grant.

 The outbreak of the War Between the States found Ulysses S. Grant down on his luck and working as a clerk at his father’s leather goods store in Galena, Illinois.
 A graduate of the United States Military Academy at West Point and a veteran of the Mexican-American War, Grant had resigned from the Army in 1854 and struggled mightily in life over the years before the nation split.
 When the call for volunteers to defend the Union came, Grant eagerly set out to do his duty.
-Despite his experience as a soldier, he initially struggled to obtain a commission, but after proving himself as he drilled and mustered in new recruits, he earned his opportunity to lead.
+Despite his experience as a soldier, he initially struggled to obtain a commission.
+After proving himself as he drilled and mustered in new recruits, however, he earned his opportunity to lead.

 Grant was appointed colonel of the Twenty-First Illinois Infantry in June 1861.
 In his first assignment with that outfit, he was ordered to lead his men in an attack against a Rebel encampment in Missouri.
 On the march to the enemy position, Grant recalled, “I would have given anything then to have been back in Illinois, but I had not the moral courage to halt and consider what to do; I kept right on.”
 When Grant and his troops reached their destination, they found that the enemy had taken flight.
 “It occurred to me at once,” wrote Grant, that the opposing commander “had been as much afraid of me as I had been of him.
 This was a view of the question I had never taken before; but it was one I never forgot afterwards.”